ctb116/HairSalon-Two/README.md

 SPECS

-1) user is greeted by a splash page.
-On this page user can select to view the list of Stylists

-2) User can see the current list of stylists and a link to add a new stylist to the List

-3) User can select a stylist and see a list of clients belonging to that stylist

-4) User can add a new client to that stylist page.
+1) Add new specialties table and join tables

+2) view to see all all stylists

+3) method to delete all or single stylists

 MySql

 1) database named bradley_catherine
 2) table called stylists containing stylist id and name
-3) table called clients containing client id and name and stylist_id
+3) table called clients containing client id and name
+4) table called specialties containing stylist specialty id and type

+5) join table between stylists and client
+6) join table between stylists and specialties